Prior-free Collusion-proof Dynamic Mechanisms: Illustrative example: allocation problem

-Note that the same idea works much more generally.
-For example, in a Markovian model with a positive decorrelation parameter as defined in~\cite*{BFT23}, we get the same result with larger sublinear error.
-In addition to private random events, we may have common public random events, the players may make hidden actions, or may be affected by public decisions or contractible outputs of other players.
-These extensions encompass, for instance, options for costly investments that improve forecasts of future preferences, or improve the ability to adjust needs to a schedule.
+The same idea works much more generally.
+For example, in a Markovian model with a positive decorrelation parameter as defined in~\cite*{BFT23}, the same construction yields the same asymptotic guarantee, but with a larger sublinear error term, proportional to the maximum possible anticipated externality of a single report.
+More broadly, in addition to private random events, we may also allow common public random events; the players may take hidden actions; and they may be affected by public decisions or by contractible outputs of other players.
+These extensions encompass, for instance, costly investments that improve forecasts of future preferences, or improve the ability to adjust needs to a schedule.